 Mountain Camp employs three Health Care Staff during all sessions.
-Most Health Care Staff work one or two weeks at a time.
+Health Care Staff work may work as few as one or two weeks, or the full summer.
 We hire RN’s, MD’s, EMT’s and Paramedics.
 Our Health Care Director, Janice Alamillo, oversees the hiring and management of the Health Care Staff.
-Please email her with inquiries at email@example.com.
+Please email her with inquiries at firstname.lastname@example.org.

 The following is an outline of our pay scale for summer staff.
 The pay scale is our way of making salaries consistent for the entire staff.
 However, if you have unique qualifications not stated in the outline, please contact our office to discuss your situation.

 |Counselors and Coordinators||$340||19 years old and at least one year of college completed|